BIOLOGY RESEARCH INTERNSHIPS & FELLOWSHIPS PROGRAM: 2014

 Fellows and Interns are expected to: (1) Perform scientific studies carefully; collect and report all data and procedures accurately and honestly.
 (2) Be responsible, committed members of their research laboratories; work cooperatively with their advisor and other members of the research group; attend lab meetings and meet regularly with their faculty research supervisor/mentor; and spend 15 hours per week doing research during academic semesters and full-time during the summer programs.

-The Fellowships provide generous financial support to allow students to focus their non-coursework time on doing research.
-Therefore, Fellows will not be allowed to have other employment during the academic semesters or summers when they are receiving a Fellowship stipend.
-Any exceptions to this must be approved, in advance, by the Program Director.
+The Internships and Fellowships provide generous financial support to allow students to focus on research during the summer; participants in the program will not be allowed to have other employment when receiving a BioRes stipend.